The top 8 various noodles in Vietnam to taste

 There are more tofu fried and cut into square pieces, thinly sliced beef, pork, and bean sprouts.
 Also, its broth adds a few young ribs to sweeten it.

-When eating Bun Rieu Cua, you can see various ingredients in one bowl, such as white vermicelli, a little crab meat, yellow fried tofu, undercooked beef, meat pie, spring onions, tomato, and ribs in the hot broth.
+When eating Bun Rieu Cua, various ingredients are present in one bowl, such as white vermicelli, a little crab meat, yellow fried tofu, undercooked beef, meat pie, spring onions, tomato, and ribs in the hot broth.

-With the eating trend changes, most restaurants have different pieces for diners according to their favorite taste.
-When ordering it, the eaters can select more or fewer ingredients.
+With the changing eating trend, most restaurants offer different pieces for diners according to their favorite taste.
+When ordering, the eaters can select more or fewer ingredients.

 Address to taste Bun Rieu Cua: